 Milliman has announced the availability of its annual research into the financial results and administrative expenses associated with Medicaid managed care plans.
-This year’s report marks the tenth edition of Milliman’s research, and combines the financial and administrative analysis into one comprehensive report including an in-depth examination of Medicaid managed care plans’ medical loss ratios (MLR), administrative loss ratios (ALR), underwriting ratios (UW ratio), and RBC ratios.
+This year’s report marks the 10th edition of Milliman’s research, and combines the financial and administrative analysis into one comprehensive report, including an in-depth examination of Medicaid managed care plans’ medical loss ratios (MLRs), administrative loss ratios (ALRs), underwriting ratios (UW ratios), and risk-based capital (RBC) ratios.
 The information is of significant value to the Medicaid industry as enrollment and revenue continue to increase year-over-year.

 Key findings from the analysis include:

-• Administrative expenses continue to increase on a per member per month basis, but decrease as a percentage of revenue has been observed from CY 2016 to CY 2017.
+• Administrative expenses continue to increase on a per member per month (PMPM) basis, but decrease as a percentage of revenue has been observed from CY 2016 to CY 2017

 To see the Medicaid administrative expenses report, click here.

 Opioid prescribing nationwide peaked in 2012 at over 80 prescriptions per 100 persons.
 Between 2012 and 2016, the prescribing rate decreased by almost 20%.
 Even after this decline, 19% of the U.S. population filled at least one opioid prescription during 2016.

 As opioid prescribing declined, many doctors switched to other pain relief drugs.
 The change in prescribing patterns has potential implications for risk adjustment, because some of the drugs now being used for pain relief were previously flagged in pharmacy-based risk adjustment models as associated with high-cost conditions such as multiple sclerosis.